The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Reverse mortgages can be complicated and expensive, however, so shopping around for a reverse mortgage lender is key.
-Because they are a relatively niche product, there are only some major players in the reverse mortgage space compared to other types of mortgages.
+Reverse mortgages, for older homeowners, can be complicated and expensive.
+Shopping around for a reverse mortgage lender is key.
+Because they are a relatively niche product, there are only some major players in the reverse mortgage space compared to other types of home loans.

 American Advisors Group (AAG)

 |Reverse mortgage options||HECM, lump sum, line of credit, jumbo, reverse for purchase|

 |Highlight||AAG is by far the largest reverse mortgage lender in the U.S. It’s a division of Finance of America Reverse, another major reverse mortgage lender.|